 Because making felt requires movement.

-Because embroidery is meditative.
+Because hand stitching is meditative.

 Making felt is a physical pursuit.
 Lay down the wool roving.
-Perhaps add silk.
+Perhaps add some silk.
 Always add plenty of soapy water and massage vigorously until the fibers begin to interlock.
 Then roll and pound the wet bundle of wool until it is transformed into a sturdy, non-woven textile.

 Although felt-making is an ancient craft, I feel there are endless possibilities to explore even in an era defined by digital technology.
 For me, making a piece of cloth from disorganized wool fibers is almost an act of magic.